Rendzina: Development and distribution

-CaCO3(s) + H2O(l) + CO2(aq) → 2 HCO3−(aq) + Ca2+(aq)

 Loss of soluble minerals leaves the upper part of the soil enriched in insoluble materials, particularly clay minerals.
 At the same time, biological activity leads to an accumulation of humus in the surface soil, which is protected from further decomposition by the clay.
 The upper soil horizon of a rendzina therefore contains considerable amounts of humus.
 It can also be relatively carbonate- or gypsum-rich, although at levels much lower than in the rocky parent material.

 Progressive breakdown of the parent material and loss of carbonate or gypsum will ultimately convert a rendzina into another soil type.
 Since these processes occur relatively fast in comparison to weathering of most carbonate- and gypsum-free materials, rendzinas represent a transitory stage in soil development.
 However, they can persist over the long term if soil loss by erosion counteracts the soil development process.

 Typical areas for rendzina soils are in karst and mountain landscapes, where carbonate-rich material occurs on slopes.
 They are common in scarpland, wherever limestone is exposed.
 The rendzinas in Wales, for example constitute a simple A-C profile, a dark calcareous topsoil immediately over shattered limestone.